4 Section 2

 • Create and save a new R Markdown document named Session 2. get rid of the default template text from line 11 onwards.

-• Download the simulated dataset from the Open Science Framework and save it in your newly created data folder.
+• Download the simulated dataset from the Open Science Framework and save it in your project folder.

 • Add the below code to the set-up chunk and then run the code to load the packages and data.